tumagonx/nwjs_docs_old/MenuItem.md

 It has no effect on setting `icon` of a `separator` item.

-OSX caveat: icon is not sized down like in windows, it is used in 1:1 ratio.
+OSX caveat: when used in notification context, icon is not sized down like in windows notification area, it is rather displayed in 1:1 ratio.

 ### MenuItem.tooltip